rsdoiel/antenna/about.md

   - website
   - static

-date_released: 2025-08-16
+date_released: 2025-08-21
 ---

 About this software
 ===================

-## antenna 0.0.2
+## antenna 0.0.5

-Working proof of concept.
-Cleaning up repository to make it easy for others to try.
+Minor cleanup and updates

+- Updated skimmer verison to 0.0.25
+- Split layouts between and sub nav based on front_page.yaml and other_reading.yaml

 ### Authors